Learning Center — Water Quality

 Every year, by July 1, your water utility is required by law to provide a Consumer Confidence Report (CCR) — also called a Drinking Water Quality Report.
 It documents where your water comes from, what contaminants have been detected, and whether levels fall within federal limits.

 Many reports also include your water hardness.
 If yours doesn’t, a quick call to your local water municipality will get you that number.
-This is the easiest, no-cost first step — and it gives you a baseline for what you’re working with before you invest in testing or treatment.
+This is the easiest, no-cost first step — and it gives you a baseline before you invest in testing or treatment.

-Family-health note: Pay particular attention to any PFAS (“forever chemicals”), nitrates, or lead entries in your report — these have been linked to health concerns in children and are worth addressing even if levels are technically “within limits.”
+Pay particular attention to any PFAS (“forever chemicals”), nitrates, or lead entries.
+These have been linked to health concerns in children and are worth addressing even if levels are technically “within limits.”

 A Simple At-Home Soap Test